AdmiLeka/Space-Defenders/README.md

-Reaching 200,000 points and higher transforms your soldier into a super soldier with a super weapon that passes through the enemies and destroys everything in it's path!
+Reaching 200,000 points and higher transforms your soldier into a super soldier with a super weapon that passes through the enemies and destroys everything in its path!

 ![Space Defenders image4](https://user-images.githubusercontent.com/95366089/184306049-0fb894e6-3c9a-4ba6-a7c2-67ff2e13556d.png)